-5.7.5.3 Settlement of Interconnection Costs
+5.7.4.3 Settlement of Interconnection Costs

-A New Facility Operator that elects to pay for a system expansion shall make such payment to the Interconnecting PTO pursuant to the terms of payment set forth in the Interconnection Agreement between the parties.
+Payment for Direct Assignment Facilities and Reliability Upgrades shall be made by the New Facility Operator to the Interconnecting PTO pursuant to the terms of payment set forth in the Interconnection Agreement between the parties.

-5.7.6 Energization
+5.7.5 Energization

-Neither the ISO nor the Interconnecting PTO shall be obligated to energize, nor shall the New Facility Operator be entitled to have its interconnection to the ISO Controlled Grid energized, unless and until an Interconnection Agreement has been executed and becomes effective and such New Facility Operator has demonstrated to the ISO's reasonable satisfaction that it has complied with all of the requirements of this Article 5.
+Neither the ISO nor the Interconnecting PTO shall be obligated to energize, nor shall the New Facility Operator be entitled to have its interconnection to the ISO Controlled Grid energized, unless and until an Interconnection Agreement has been executed, or filed at FERC pursuant to Section 5.7.4.3.1 (c), and becomes effective and such New Facility Operator has demonstrated to the ISO's reasonable satisfaction that it has complied with all of the requirements of this Article 5.

 ISO TARIFF APPENDIX A